Tutte's $3$-Flow Conjecture in $3$-tree-connected graphs: Conclusion: A generalization

-In 2006 Bar{\'a}t and Thomassen~\cite{MR2218738} conjectured that for every tree $T$ there exists a natural number $k_T$ such that every $k_T$-edge-connected simple graph of size divisible by $|E(T)|$ has a $T$-edge-decomposition.
-However, this conjecture investigates only the existence of $k_T$, an upper bound on $k_T$ was stated in~\cite{MR3192386} as the following conjecture.
-Note that every graph with edge-connectivity $2k$ contains $k$ edge-disjoint spanning trees~\cite{MR0133253,MR0140438}. \begin{conj}{\rm(\cite{MR3192386})} {Let $G$ be a simple graph of size divisible by $k$ with $k\ge 1$, and let $T$ be a tree of size $k$.
-If $G$ contains $k$ edge-disjoint spanning trees, then $G$ admits a $T$-edge-decomposition. }\end{conj} When $k\ge 3$, the special case $k$-star of the above-mentioned conjecture can conclude the next conjecture (more precisely they are equivalent), using an idea that was used in~\cite{MR2373336}.
-To see this, for every vertex $v$ of the graph $G$, replace a large graph $H_v$ containing $k$ edge-disjoint spanning trees with $|E(H_v)|+f(v) \stackrel{k}{\equiv}0$ such that after replacing the resulting graph forms a simple graph.
+In 2006 Bar{\'a}t and Thomassen~\cite{Barat-Thomassen-2006} conjectured that for every tree $T$ there exists a natural number $k_T$ such that every $k_T$-edge-connected simple graph of size divisible by $|E(T)|$ has a $T$-edge-decomposition.
+However, this conjecture investigates only the existence of $k_T$, an upper bound on $k_T$ was stated in~\cite{Barat-Gerbner-2014} as the following conjecture.
+A consequence of Theorem~\ref{thm:main} says that the following conjecture is true, if Conjecture~\ref{intro:conj:5-edge-connected} would be true (using the special case $p=0$). \begin{conj}{\rm(\cite{Barat-Gerbner-2014})} \end{conj} When $k\ge 3$, the special case $k$-star of the above-mentioned conjecture can conclude the next conjecture (more precisely they are equivalent), using an idea that was used in~\cite{Lai-2007}.
+To see this, for every vertex $v$ of the graph $G$, replace a large graph $H_v$ containing $k$ edge-disjoint spanning trees with $|E(H_v)|+p(v) \stackrel{k}{\equiv}0$ such that after replacing the resulting graph forms a simple graph.
 Since the new graph contains $k$ edge-disjoint spanning trees and its size is divisible by $k$, by the assumption it admits a $k$-star-decomposition.
 Now, orient the edges of these stars away from their centres.
-It is not difficult to see that this orientation induces an $f$-orientation for~$G$. \begin{conj} {Let $G$ be a graph, let $k$ be an integer, $k\ge 3$, and let $f:V(G)\rightarrow Z_k$ be a mapping such that $|E(G)|\stackrel{k}{\equiv}\sum_{v\in V(G)}f(v)$.
-If $G$ contains $k$ edge-disjoint spanning trees, then $G$ has an $f$-orientation. }\end{conj} On the other situation, if for every $k\ge 3$ we have $\lambda_k \le 2k-1$ (see the last paragraph in \cite {MR2373336}), then by Theorem~\ref {thm:main} one can conclude the next weaker version of Conjecture~\ref{conj:f}.
-Note that for the special case $k=2$, it was proved in~\cite[Section~4]{MR2885433} \begin{conj} {Let $G$ be a graph, let $k$ be an integer, $k\ge 2$, and let $f:V(G)\rightarrow Z_k$ be a mapping such that $|E(G)|\stackrel{k}{\equiv}\sum_{v\in V(G)}f(v)$.
-If $G$ contains $2k-3$ edge-disjoint spanning trees, then $G$ has an $f$-orientation. }\end{conj}
+It is not difficult to see that this orientation induces a $p$-orientation for~$G$. \begin{conj} {Let $G$ be a graph, let $k$ be an integer, $k\ge 3$, and let $p:V(G)\rightarrow Z_k$ be a mapping such that $|E(G)|\stackrel{k}{\equiv}\sum_{v\in V(G)}p(v)$.
+If $G$ is $k$-tree-connected, then it has a $p$-orientation. }\end{conj}